A Decentralised Digital Token Architecture for Public Transport: Implementation

 \section{Implementation}

-To allow for fast and convenient development each system component that serviced requests was written in Python using the Flask micro web framework~\cite{flask}.
-Each component was deployed in a docker container.
-In each container, a gunicorn server ran the component and requests were routed through an nginx proxy server.
+To allow for fast and convenient development and testing, each system component that serviced requests was written in Python, using the Flask micro web framework~\cite{flask}.
+Each component was deployed in a \texttt{docker} container.
+In each container, a \texttt{gunicorn} server ran the component and requests were routed through an \texttt{nginx} proxy server.

-Blind signatures are used throughout the protocol and many of the privacy properties the protocol provides rely on effective implementation of these signatures.\footnote{An alternative, valid approach to the design of this protocol involves zero-knowledge proofs; we do not explore that approach here.} One common blind signature scheme is that of RSA blind signatures.
-This scheme has inherent security issues due to the malleability of the ciphertext.
-Effort was made to find a reputable implementation that avoided these issues, yet none could be found.
-We did not want to implement our own cryptographic library thus, a Schnorr-based blind signature scheme proposed by Masayuki Abe~\cite{Abe} was used.
-The implementation of this blinded signature is based on the work of Antonio de la Piedra from the Charm Crypto library~\cite{blind_implementation}.
-The changes constituted refactoring into classes and fixing type based implementation bugs.
-Figure~\ref{fig: blind_signatures} details the blinding process devised by Masayuki Abe and segments it into sections referred to in this report and the implementation.\\\\ Figure~\ref{fig: blind_signatures} uses notation formally defined below.
-Definitions have been paraphrased from the original paper: \begin{enumerate} \item The key generating algorithm $\mathcal{G}$ is a probabilistic polynomial time algorithm defined as $\mathcal{G}: 1^n \rightarrow \left(p,q,g\right)$ where $n$ is the security parameter and $p,q$ are large primes that satisfy $q\vert p-1$.
-Here, g is an element of $\mathbb{Z}^*_p$ of order $q$, which generates a prime subgroup in $\mathbb{Z}^*_p$ denoted $\langle g\rangle$. \item Three hash functions are defined: $\mathcal{H}_1: \lbrace 0, 1\rbrace^*\rightarrow\langle g \rangle$, $\mathcal{H}_2: \lbrace 0, 1\rbrace^*\rightarrow\langle g \rangle$, and $\mathcal{H}_3: \lbrace 0, 1\rbrace^*\rightarrow\mathbb{Z}_q$. \item In order to generate $\left(p,q,g\right)$, the key generating algorithm $\mathcal{G}: 1^n$ is executed.
-Additionally, the signer selects $h\in_U \langle g\rangle$, and secret key $x\in_U \mathbb{Z}_q$.
-The secret key, together with the generated variables can then be used to compute the real public key $y$ as $y=g^x$ mod $p$ and and fixed tag $z$ as $z = \mathcal{H}_1\left(p\parallel q\parallel g\parallel h\parallel y\right)$.
-If $z=1$ the algorithm is rerun until $z\neq 1$.
-The public key is defined as the 6-tuple $\left(p, q, g, h, y, z\right)$. \end{enumerate} After having run the protocol, the user has signature $\Sigma = \left(\zeta, \zeta_1,\rho, \varpi, \sigma_1, \sigma_2, \delta, \mu\right)$ on message $m$.
-This signature can be verified by ensuring that $\zeta \not\equiv 1$ and
+Blind signatures are used in several instances throughout the protocol, and many of the privacy properties of the protocol rely on effective implementation of these signatures.\footnote{An alternative, valid approach to the design of this protocol involves zero-knowledge proofs; we do not explore that approach here.} One common blind signature scheme involves RSA signatures.
+The most common approach to implementing this scheme has inherent security issues related to the malleability of the ciphertext.
+Effort was made to find a reputable implementation suitable for our purposes that avoided these issues, although none was found.
+We did not want to implement our own cryptographic library, so a Schnorr-based blind signature scheme proposed by Masayuki Abe~\cite{Abe} was used instead.
+The implementation of this scheme is based on the work of Antonio de la Piedra in the Charm Crypto library~\cite{blind_implementation}.
+The changes constituted refactoring it into classes and fixing type-related implementation bugs.
+Readers are referred to the original paper by Masayuki Abe~\cite{Abe} for proofs of correctness and a full protocol specification.